liberforce/freeside-pelican/content/mandriva-linux-20090-upgrade-successful.md

 !['New stable distribution available](/public/mandriva/migration_2009.0/Capture-Une_nouvelle_distribution_stable_est_disponible.png "Une nouvelle distribution stable est disponible, oct 2008")

 Note : I really hate Yes/No dialogs.
-Pretty please, Mr. Developer, <a href="http://library.gnome.org/devel/hig-book/stable/controls-buttons.html.en" hreflang="en">use actions verbs on your buttons instead of Yes/No</a> (with button icons would be even better) !
+Pretty please, Mr. Developer, [use actions verbs on your buttons instead of Yes/No](http://library.gnome.org/devel/hig-book/stable/controls-buttons.html.en){hreflang="en"} (with button icons would be even better) !
 I the accepted the upgrade, and the new media sources were downloaded and updated.
 Using the Aria IP geolocation, the Free (french provider) mirrors were selected, and the upgrade process started downloading and installing the packages.

 ![](/public/mandriva/migration_2009.0/Capture-Mise_a_jour_de_la_distribution2.png "Mise à jour de la distribution, oct 2008")